walbers/easy_vpn_setup/README.md

 Sets up a VPN on a Linode VPS with one script.

-Prerequistes: terraform and ansible installed.
+Prerequistes: Linode account, terraform and ansible installed locally.

 1. Put your Linode token and ssh key in vpn_terraform/linode-terraform-web.tf.
 Change region if you want.
 2. Run ./create_vpn